selimslab/selimslab.github.io/index.md

 </style>

-# Project Delta
+# Delta

-A digital space for work and play
+Give your mind some space

 ## Content